pre-zbr/ChatService/README.md

-WARNING: this application is not intended for production - xss protection is not developed.
+WARNING: this application is not intended for production - React xss not tested.

 # ChatService